ngohuuduc/dr_itch/README.md

 # Doctor Intelligent Tool for Clinical Help (Dr. Itch)
 A Conversational AI Framework for Medical Education: Integrating Literature, Clinical Data, and Real-Time Research

+This is the instruction to setup Dr. Itch on your local environement, the whole setup contains 3 main components:
+1. N8N Docker Container
+2. OpenWebUI Docker Containers
+3. Python script to sync the eHospital Doctor Login information to OpenWebUI.

+Overall steps that you should do:
+1. Make 2 containers up and running
+2. Import 3 N8N workflows into N8N container.
+3. Ensure 3 workflow will work.
+4. Access OpenWebUI container.
+5. Import the n8n_integration_function into Admin Setting/Function.
+6. Enable Chat Model from N8N.
+7. Sync the Login credential from ehospital.

 ## Installation

 ### Prerequisites